TheTigerII/Radar-UREx/Userguide.md

-# Live Raw ADC Capture User Guide
+# Radar Capture and Hardware Control User Guide

-This guide explains `livedatacapture.py` and the integrated `main/run.py` launcher for an IWR6843ISK-ODS connected to a DCA1000EVM.
+This guide explains the integrated `main/run.py` launcher, the `livedatacapture.py` data plane, and the `startup.py` hardware control plane for an IWR6843ISK-ODS connected to a DCA1000EVM.

 ## Prerequisites